3 Days in Mexico City: The Ultimate Long Weekend

 Day 1 of 3 Days in Mexico City

-After you’ve gotten all settled into your hotel, it’s time to hit the streets.
-Since you’ll probably be hungry from traveling, the first thing on our agenda, and maybe the most important in Mexico City is to Eat.
+Once you’ve settled into your hotel, it’s time to hit the streets.
+And let’s be real—you’re probably hungry after traveling.
+So first things first (and maybe the most important thing in Mexico City): eat.

 Brunch at Canopia